Erosion, landslips and sea water flooding are the dominant natural coastal hazards along the District's coastline.

 Severe coastal storms or tsunamis produce waves which can temporarily flood low-lying coastal areas.
 The effects of climate change are likely to increase hazards in the coastal zone.

-The Northland Regional Council manage the coastal hazard maps for coastal flooding and coastal erosion.
+The Northland Regional Council manage coastal hazard mapping for coastal flooding and coastal erosion.

 In April 2021, the Northland Regional Council released a new update to the coastal flooding and coastal erosion maps.